retifrav/scraps/_linux/IKEv2-VPN-StrongSwan/index.md

 A virtual private network, or VPN, allows you to securely encrypt traffic as it travels through untrusted networks, such as those at the coffee shop, a conference, or an airport.

 [Internet Key Exchange v2](https://en.wikipedia.org/wiki/Internet_Key_Exchange), or IKEv2, is a protocol that allows for direct IPSec tunneling between the server and client.
-In IKEv2 VPN implementations, IPSec provides encryption for the network traffic.
-IKEv2 is natively supported on some platforms (OS X 10.11+, iOS 9.1+, and Windows 10) with no additional applications necessary, and it handles client hiccups quite smoothly.

-In this tutorial, you'll set up an IKEv2 VPN server using [StrongSwan](https://www.strongswan.org/) on an Ubuntu 20.04 server.
-You'll then learn how to connect to it with Windows, macOS, Ubuntu, iOS, and Android clients.
+Here we'll be using [StrongSwan](https://www.strongswan.org/) on a Ubuntu server.

 ### Installing StrongSwan

+First do the [usual ritual](https://github.com/retifrav/scraps/blob/master/_linux/new-linux-server.md) of setting up a new GNU/Linux server.

-First, we'll install StrongSwan, an open-source IPSec daemon which we'll configure as our VPN server.
-We'll also install the public key infrastructure (PKI) component so that we can create a Certificate Authority (CA) to provide credentials for our infrastructure.
+Then install StrongSwan - an open-source IPSec daemon, which we'll configure as our VPN server.
+We will also install the public key infrastructure (PKI) component so that we can create a Certificate Authority (CA) to provide credentials for our infrastructure.

-Install the software by typing:
+Install the software:

 ``` sh
 $ sudo apt install strongswan \